 - Shock (kills bacteria but also removes bromamines and chloramines)

-You can also add a calcium hardner depending upon how much calcium is in your water.
+You can also add a calcium hardner or softener depending upon how much calcium is in your water.
 If calcium hardness levels are low, that can lead to corrosion.
 There are also products for de-foaming and to kill algae.

 But those aren’t likely things you’ll use or need on a regular basis.